L. P. Hartley: Early life

 Leslie Poles Hartley was born on 30 December 1895 in Whittlesey, Cambridgeshire.
 He was named after Leslie Stephen, the father of the writer Virginia Woolf.
-His father, Harry Bark Hartley, owned a brickfield and was also a solicitor and justice of the peace.
-His mother was Mary Elizabeth née Thompson.
-He had two sisters, Enid and Annie Norah.
+His father, Harry Bark Hartley, was a solicitor and justice of the peace near Peterborough but later ran a brickworks.
+His mother was Mary Elizabeth née Thompson, and he had two sisters, Enid and Annie Norah.
 Hartley was raised in the Methodist faith.
+He was known to be a hypochondriac, particularly afraid of tetanus and a painful death.
+Many believe this fear of sickness came from his mother, who was known to be overly concerned about his health.

 While he was young, his family moved to Fletton Tower, near Peterborough.
 Hartley began his education at home and particularly enjoyed the work of Edgar Allan Poe.
 He wrote his first story, a fairy tale about a prince and dwarf, when he was 11 years old.
 In 1908 he attended Northdown Hill Preparatory School in Cliftonville and then briefly Clifton College.
-It was there he first met Clifford Kitchin.
-In 1910, Hartley finally settled at Harrow School, where he was a Leaf Scholar and highly regarded by his peers.
+It was there he likely first met C. H. B. Kitchin, who became a lifelong friend.
+In 1910, Hartley finally settled at Harrow School, where he was a Leaf Scholar and earned prizes in reading and English literature.
+Highly regarded by his peers, they saw him as civilized and mature with a "singular outward calm".
 While there, Hartley converted to Anglicanism but was still greatly influenced by his earlier Methodism.

 In 1915, during the First World War, he went to Balliol College, Oxford, to read Modern History.
-This was a time when most of his contemporaries were volunteering for the armed services instead of pursuing university careers.
-In 1916, with the arrival of conscription, Hartley joined the army, and in February 1917 he was commissioned as an officer in the Norfolk Regiment; however, he never saw active duty because of a weak heart.
+This period was a time when most of his contemporaries were volunteering for the armed services instead of pursuing university careers.
+In 1916, with the arrival of conscription, Hartley joined the army, and in February 1917, he was commissioned as an officer in the Norfolk Regiment; however, he never saw active duty because of a weak heart.
 He returned to Oxford in 1919, with the intention of becoming a writer.
 While there, Hartley made a number of literary friends, including Lord David Cecil and Aldous Huxley.
-He left Oxford in 1921 with second-class honours in Modern History.
+He left Oxford in 1921 with second-class honours in modern history.